red5pro/truetime-multiview/README.md

     // Invoked once the inject script is loaded. function onR5ProReady(R5PRO) {
-      // Create a new Red5 Pro TrueTime Multi-View instance, loaded in an iframe that replaces the `app` element. var app = new R5PRO.TTMV('app', {
+      // Create a new Red5 Pro TrueTime MultiView instance, loaded in an iframe that replaces the `app` element. var app = new R5PRO.TTMV('app', {
         width: '100%',
         height: '100%',